strongloop-archive/strong-gateway-demo/README.md

 ```

 In OAuth 2.0 terminology, the web server is a ["client"](https://tools.ietf.org/html/rfc6749#section-1.1) and the API server is a ["resource server"](https://tools.ietf.org/html/rfc6749#section-1.1).
-We will be building the client and resource server components in preparation for
+We will be building the client and resource server apps in preparation for part
-part 2 of the tutorial.
+2 of the tutorial.

 ####Part 2 (`notes-app-gateway`)